 Enjoy the 2022 Nobel Prize Concert featuring German soprano Diana Damrau, Austrian conductor Manfred Honeck and the Royal Stockholm Philharmonic Orchestra.

 Note: In Sweden you can watch the concert on SVT Play.

 German opera star Diana Damrau performs on all the major stages in the world, such as the Vienna State Opera, the Metropolitan Opera in New York, La Scala in Milan (where she has also had the honour of inaugurating the entire season on two occasions) and the Royal Opera House in London.
 For many years she has been in the absolute top tier of opera singers, and she is now making her debut at Konserthuset Stockholm (the Stockholm Concert Hall).
-Among other things, she will sing opera arias by Mozart.

 In recent years, Austrian conductor Manfred Honeck has built a close relationship with the Royal Stockholm Philharmonic Orchestra.
 He is Music Director of the Pittsburgh Symphony Orchestra but also conducts many of the world’s other most prestigious orchestras.
 For many people in Sweden, he is also a well-known name after his years as Chief Conductor of the Swedish Radio Symphony Orchestra.